bitacora-ai/chainlit-graphql/README.md

 docker compose up -d
 ```
 For setups utilizing an external PostgreSQL database, replace `docker-compose.yml` with `docker-compose-external-db.yml` and update it with your database details.

+## Project Overview

+The initiative behind this project is to allow users to maintain control over their chat history, ensuring data persists across updates to the ChainLit server environment.
+This backend solution is compatible with ChainLit version 1.0.4*, with plans to support newer versions shortly.
+If you require compatibility with an older version of ChainLit, please reach out so we can consider your needs.

+### Key Features

+- **Persistent Chat History:** Keeps your chat data safe and retrievable.
+- **Compatibility:** Works with ChainLit version 1.0.4*.
+- **Flexible Storage Options:** Supports both Docker-managed PostgreSQL databases and external databases.
+Non-text data requires an S3 bucket for storage.

+### Current Limitations

+- **No UI for Observability:** In this release, there's no dedicated UI for data management or observation.
+Database queries are currently the method for data retrieval.
+- **Initial Setup Requirements:** User and API key generation occur at the first application run; a more refined management system is planned for future releases.

 ### Collaboration and Feedback